 THE WARRIOR WITHIN

 The internationally recognized symbol of Nabard- The Persian Art of Combat

 The reigning Persian philosophy between 1000 BC – 1000 AD.

-“Ones with discipline make the rules. discipline is inevitable: it is either self-imposed or externally forced”
+“Those with discipline make the rules.
+Discipline is inevitable: it is either self-imposed or externally forced”